mylene-campana/mylene-campana.github.io/index.md

 Then, I followed the research [Master](http://www.univ-tlse3.fr/masters/master-robotique-decision-et-commande-664393.kjsp?RH=1454074064222) "Artificial Intelligence, Pattern Recognition and Robotics" at the University Paul Sabatier (Toulouse) in 2013-2014.
 I completed the Master with an internship in the Gepetto team where I discovered motion planning.
 My PhD started in September 2014.

 ## Research interests
+**Keywords: motion planning, computer animation, jumping motion, path optimization**

 My PhD thesis is about "Motion Planning for Digital Actors".
-I focus on designing and implementing new algorithms in the Humanoid-Path-Planner software.
+I focus on designing and implementing new algorithms in the [Humanoid-Path-Planner library](http://humanoid-path-planner.github.io/hpp-doc/index.html).
 I also conceive benchmarks to test the algorithms, including new characters and environments made with the Blender software.
 For instance, a simple path-optimizer that shortens solution-paths obtained by probabilistic planners has been created and tested in various environments.
 I am also interested in planning jumping motions for characters in arbitrary 3D environments, under constraints such as non-slippage and velocity limitations.
 The resulting motions are close to current computer animation themes of study.

 For more information about these works, you can find my publications [here](https://hal.archives-ouvertes.fr/search/index/q/*/authIdHal_s/mylene-campana) (freely available in PDF).